 Tips for the Best Air-Fried Corn

-Are you excited to try this easy side dish?
-It’s a fantastic way to use fresh, in-season corn, and get the most out of your air fryer.
-These handy tips will ensure that it turns out tip-top, every time.
+This easy side dish is a fantastic way to use fresh, in-season corn and get the most out of your air fryer.
+These handy tips will ensure that it turns out tip-top every time.

 - Non-Aerosol Oil: When you choose oil for your air-fryer recipes, some manufacturers recommend using non-aerosol options.
 Aerosol sprays can damage the air fryer basket over time.

 - Cook in Batches, as Needed: A good rule of thumb is to make sure the pieces of food in your air fryer aren’t touching when they cook.
 They need a little space between them for even, crispy cooking.
 If you can’t get everything into the basket without crowding, it’s best to cook in two (or more) separate batches.

 - Check the Time: Since every air fryer is a little different, make sure to keep an eye on your corn (and anything else you cook in the air fryer).
 It may need a little extra time, or it may get done faster than the recipe suggests.

 Corn is always welcome at my house, and it goes with just about anything: pork chops, chicken, vegetarian dishes, even pasta.
 However, I truly love to serve corn with easy, summery, barbecue classics like these: